-The COUPNCD Function is a Financial function.
-It helps calculates the number that is the next coupon date after settlement.
+The COUPNCD Function is an Excel financial function.
+It calculates the number that is the next coupon date after settlement.
 After purchasing a bond, we can calculate the date when the first coupon payment is due using COUPNCD.

 The COUPNCD function uses the following arguments:

 Settlement (required argument) – This is the settlement date of a given security.
 It is the date after the security is traded to the buyer.